A-Ahmed100216/LAMP_Stack_Implementation/Project1.md

 ![php Info](/images/php_webpage.png)

 ## Close
-* Once complete, the index.php file should be removed as this contains sensitive information about the server
+* Once complete, the index.php file should be removed as this contains sensitive information about the server.
-* The EC2 instance should be stopped to avoid incurring charges
+* The EC2 instance should be stopped to avoid incurring charges.